peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### Write
     public static void Write​(float value, java.io.OutputStream s) throws java.io.IOException
-Writes a 32-bit floating-point number in CBOR format to a data stream.
+Writes a 32-bit floating-point number in CBOR format to a data stream.<p>
+ Currently, this method writes the floating-point number using the CBOR 32-bit encoding, but a later version may write that number in 16-bit encoding instead depending on whether either encoding can represent that number. </p>

 **Parameters:**